munki/munki-pkg/README.md

 # munkipkg

+## Important news

+TL;DR: `munkipkg` is no longer in active development, Consider using SwiftPkg instead: https://github.com/codecarton/swiftpkg

+With the removal of Python from a default install of macOS, admins have had to install Python to use munkipkg.
+Since `munkipkg` was often used to build package for use with [Munki](http://github.com/munki/munki), and since, up until a year ago, Munki itself shipped a full Python install capable of running `munkipkg`, for Munki admins at least, the Python requirement wasn't a major friction point.

+Munki 7 shipped in October 2025.
+It contained a complete rewrite of the command-line tools as compiled executables written in Swift, and no longer included a Python interpreter.
+Admins wishing to use `munkipkg` needed to find, install, and maintain their own Python interpreter.

+My intention was to port `munkipkg` to Swift.
+I even started the process.
+But I just did not find the time and motivation to complete the process.
+Fortuantely, other people did.
+Rod Christiansen forked `munkipkg`, porting it to Swift, and Jordan Calhoun did as well.
+Recently, they merged their efforts into https://github.com/codecarton/swiftpkg.

+`swiftpkg` works with your existing `munkipkg` projects, and the command-line tool has the same core feature set that `munkipkg` has, so you should be able to switch tools easily.

+With this bit of news, I plan to put the `munkipkg` project into "Archive" mode.

 ## Introduction

 munkipkg is a tool for building packages in a consistent, repeatable manner from source files and scripts in a project directory.